varunanand07/varunanand07/README.md

   - Automated budget suggestions, recommended savings targets, and integrated calculators.
   - Streamlined referrals to mortgage brokers, insurance agents, and more for convenient financial planning.

-- **And more features that make enigma an effective alternative to modern banking apps!**:
+- **And more features that make enigma an effective alternative to modern banking apps!**

 > **Deployment**: Targeting AWS deployment by the end of January.